maykinmedia/dual-listbox/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/jostcrow.svg)](https://saucelabs.com/u/jostcrow)

+# Changes
+> Solves the duplicate option rendering problem, as mentioned in this issue https://github.com/maykinmedia/dual-listbox/issues/63

 # Dual Listbox

 > Make your multi select pretty and easy to use with only javascript.
 No other frameworks/libraries required.